Seeing Straight: Document Orientation Detection for Efficient OCR: Conclusion

 \section{Conclusion}

-This work highlights the critical importance of rotation correction in OCR pipelines, demonstrating up to 4x improvement in downstream performance when integrated with traditional OCR systems.
-To rigorously assess model robustness, we introduce OCR-Rotation-Bench (ORB) with 1157 images, comprising (i) ORB-En, derived from rotation-transformed English datasets (both structured and free form), and (ii) ORB-Indic, a multilingual set of 328 real-world documents across 11 Indic languages with ground truth annotations.
+This work highlights the importance of rotation correction in OCR pipelines, demonstrating up to 4× improvement in traditional OCR systems.
+To rigorously assess models, we introduce OCR-Rotation-Bench (ORB) with 1863 images, comprising (i) ORB-En, derived from rotation-transformed English datasets (structured and free-form), and (ii) ORB-Indic, a multilingual set of real-world documents across 11 Indic languages with ground-truth annotations.
 We present a lightweight rotation classifier built on the Phi-3.5 vision encoder, achieving near-perfect accuracy.
-Looking ahead, future extensions include arbitrary-angle rotation, skew correction, and layout-aware OCR for handwritten and irregular documents.
+Future extensions include arbitrary-angle rotation, additional Indic documents, a unified multilingual model, and layout-aware OCR for handwritten and irregular documents.

 Our evaluations reveal significant limitations in SOTA VLMs on basic vision tasks like rotation classification, despite their broader capabilities.
-Ultimately, our findings underscore the need for future progress to be anchored in well-defined tasks, realistic datasets, and rigorous evaluation protocols for Document Intelligence that accurately reflect real-world challenges.
+These results suggest that specialized lightweight models can remain highly competitive for fundamental document preprocessing tasks.
+Furthermore, our findings highlight the importance of benchmarking simple yet critical tasks that are often overlooked in large-scale multimodal model evaluations.
+Ultimately, our findings underscore the need for future progress grounded in well-defined tasks, realistic datasets, and rigorous evaluation protocols for Document Intelligence.
+We hope ORB and our benchmarking protocol will serve as a foundation for future research on robust document orientation and preprocessing in multilingual OCR pipelines.